 Dr Moncrieff generally does not recommend a removal without lift because for most women the skin and tissue is too stretched to retract and the result is not cosmetically pleasing and can lead to chronic skin irritation under the lax breast tissue.
 In some cases Dr Moncrieff recommends removal first then the patient can decide if they can cope with the laxity.
 If not, a lift can be then done as a second surgery.

-A removal with a surgical lift is from $19,000 total out of pocket for an insured patient with Dr Moncrieff (and from $16,000 with Dr French).
-These prices are inclusive of the surgeon’s fee, hospital stay, garment and anaesthetist’s fee.
+A removal with a surgical lift is from $25,000 total out of pocket for an insured patient with Dr Moncrieff.
+This price is inclusive of the surgeon’s fee, hospital stay, garment and anaesthetist’s fee.

 A lift is a more complex and time consuming surgery that a replacement of an implant, so takes more time in theatre.
 This results in the extra fees for the hospital, surgeon, anaesthetist, etc.